pstackebrandt/aci-helloworld/README.md

 - **ACR Authentication Scripts**: Utilities to create and manage service principals for Azure Container Registry access
 - **Documentation**: Detailed guides on ACR authentication and setup
 - **Improvements**: Various fixes and enhancements over the original tutorial
+- **Changelog Management**: Tools to maintain a standardized changelog following Keep a Changelog format
+- **Version Management**: Scripts for consistent versioning across the project

 ## Getting Started